• Skip to main content

 Cambridge city centre offers great amenities, easy access to the main college buildings plus lots of green spaces such as Parker’s Piece, Jesus Green and Midsummer Common too.
 There’s a huge demand for houses and flats here, for student accommodation and professional lets, but very limited supply and prices are high.
 The Mill Road, Petersfield and Romsey area has a reputation as a hip, trendy area for city living.

 Cambridge’s south and east side suburbs have some of its priciest housing: Grantchester is popular with affluent families and academics, as is Newnham.
-Cherry Hinton is a sought after area for young families thanks to, especially, popular schools.
-Further out, the one-time village of Trumpington is now a Cambridge suburb with lots of new build houses and slightly cheaper property.
+Cherry Hinton is a sought-after area for young families thanks to, especially, popular schools.
+Further out, the one-time village of Trumpington is now a Cambridge suburb with lots of newly built houses and slightly cheaper property.

 Northern suburbs such as Chesterton, Arbury, King’s Hedges and Fen Ditton tend to be cheaper and offer good value investment property, at least by Cambridge standards.
 A new train station at Cambridge North has also made the area more attractive to commuters.